Our Services

 Workplace safety officers should provide Material Safety Data Sheets (MSDS) for each substance.
 Keep a log of how often and how long you handle these materials, as well as any spills or accidental exposures.

 Early testing helps establish a baseline, so you'll know if your detox is effective.
-If you're experiencing symptoms but unsure whether they're related to toxin exposure, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to help identify patterns and prepare for your doctor's visit.
+If you're experiencing unexplained symptoms and want to understand whether they might be related to toxin exposure, start with Ubie's free AI symptom checker to get personalized insights before your doctor's appointment.

 Consult your company's occupational health officer to ensure all safety measures meet or exceed regulatory standards.